 We liked the way maxillofacial surgeons in India celebrated International Oral and Maxillofacial Surgeons (OMS) Day, by planting saplings with their lifetime ahead.

 Alongside environmental benefits, these tiny trees signify potential and remind us that if we persevere, we can achieve.
 Developments in medicine often begin small, then spread their cover in amazing ways.

 Neither are all our field’s efforts diagnostic, or curative, first hand experience of facial trauma can lead to starting preventative initiatives.

 Reducing Unwanted Causes

 Education is part of maxillofacial care in many senses and a number of our colleagues take a particular focus.
 Glasgow University’s department of oral and maxillofacial surgery were the founders of Medics Against Violence.

 OMS specialists at Cardiff University follow a similar line, as part of the World Health Organization’s Violence Prevention Alliance, assisting with research into prevention.

 From popular videos, to car stickers, OMS staff have been responsible in various countries for road safety campaigns.
-Traffic accidents may not be deliberate but cause as many issues as acts that are intentional.
+Traffic, or cycling accidents may not be deliberate but cause as many issues as acts that are intentional.

 Our niche field has also helped to spread useful messages throughout the medical profession.
 Taking an active role in creating the WHO Surgical Safety Checklist and the Safe Surgery Initiative.

 At A Personal Level

 Maxillofacial surgeons are by nature healers and know the importance of patients being involved in this.
 Whether consulting with individual patients, or talking to a group within their community.